KristerV/jobbatical-api/README.md

 **Frontend** tasks were completed in 1h:50m.

-Timing precision is 10m.
+Timing precision is 10m (git log will not reflect correct work duration, as I worked on and off during the weekend).
 The backend took me a lot longer than a proper Node.js developer would have spent.
 More details in "Development notes".

 ## Development notes